Boycott, Divestment and Sanctions: Europe

 Former British Prime Ministers Tony Blair, David Cameron, Theresa May, and Boris Johnson have all opposed or condemned boycotts of Israel.
 Former Spanish Prime Minister José María Aznar said that BDS applies a double standard to Israel and that it is therefore antisemitic.
 In his view, BDS wants to "empty" Israel of Jews.

-In 2017, the Munich city council barred public funding or space for BDS supporters.
-This position was challenged in court and a lower court's ruling was overturned on appeal in 2020.
-In May 2017, the Berlin branch of the Social Democratic Party of Germany passed a resolution condemning BDS as antisemitic.
 On 17 May 2017, Israeli PM Benjamin Netanyahu encouraged Danish minister of foreign affairs Anders Samuelsen to stop funding Palestinian organizations supporting the BDS movement.
 Two days later, the Danish ministry of foreign affairs began an investigation of the 24 organizations in Israel and Palestine that Denmark supports.
 On 24 May, Netanyahu called Danish PM Lars Løkke Rasmussen to complain about Denmark's funding activities in the area.

 In December 2017, the Danish ministry of foreign affairs announced that Denmark would fund fewer organizations and that the conditions for obtaining Danish funds needed to be "stricter and clearer".
 Venstre's foreign affairs spokesman Michael Aastrup Jensen said: "Israel has objected emphatically.
 And it is a problem that Israel sees it as a problem, so now we clear up the situation and change our support".

 In a response to Ireland's progressing of the Control of Economic Activity (Occupied Territories) Bill 2018, Netanyahu condemned the bill as an attempt to support BDS and to "harm the State of Israel".
 According to the Israeli Foreign Ministry, the Irish ambassador said that the Irish government opposes BDS.

 On 7 February 2019, Copenhagen mayor of technical and environmental affairs Ninna Hedeager Olsen of the Danish party Enhedslisten gave three BDS activists known as the Humboldt 3 an award for their work "to reveal the Apartheid-like nature of the Israeli regime and its systematic violation of international law."

+Germany

-In January 2022, a German federal court denied the council's appeal, stating that German law "guarantees everyone the right to freely express and disseminate their opinion."
+In 2017, the Munich city council barred public funding or space for BDS supporters.
+A Munich resident filed a legal case against the council’s restrictions, but a lower court ruled in favour of the Munich council.
+The citizen appealed against that (lower) ruling, and won, in 2020.
+Subsequently, the city council took the case to the Federal Administrative Court in Leipzig, which in January 2022 again sided with the Munich citizen, stating that German law "guarantees everyone the right to freely express and disseminate their opinion."

+In May 2017, the Berlin branch of the Social Democratic Party of Germany passed a resolution condemning BDS as antisemitic.

+The German parliament has voted in 2019 to ‘define BDS as anti-Semitic’, which led to protests of 25 major German cultural institutes holding that "accusations of antisemitism are being misused" to silence important critical voices (see subsection #Cultural response).

 A 2024 report by Germany's Federal Office for the Protection of the Constitution said BDS had "links to secular Palestinian extremism" and noted its support by groups Germany has designated as terrorist organizations, including Hamas and the Palestinian Islamic Jihad.